jmabeynot/jmabeynot.github.io/src/index.rst

       Your thoughts are not your boss.
-      Develop a new relationship with and take control of your thoughts as you learn to notice, detach from, and evaluate thoughts.
+      Develop a new relationship with and take control of your thoughts as you learn to notice, detach from, and evaluate them.

    .. bs-icon-box:: LI